arkui-x/docs/en/release-notes/ArkUI-X-v0.1.0-beta.md

 > **NOTE**
 >
-> The build result is stored in the **out/arkui-cross** directory.
-The build output is used for iOS application development.
+> The build result is stored in the **out** directory.
+The build output is used for Android application development.
 For details, see [Building ArkUI Applications on iOS](../contribute/tutorial/how-to-build-iOS-app.md).

 ### Application Compiler Toolchain

-ArkUI-X Command Line Tools is a command line (CLI) tool that allows developers to build applications runnable across the OpenHarmony, Android, and iOS platforms.
+ACE Tools is a command line (CLI) tool that allows ArkUI-X project developers to build applications.
 Its functions include development environment check, project creation, building and packaging, and installation and debugging.
-For details, see [Quick Start Guide](https://gitee.com/arkui-x/cli/blob/master/README-EN.md).
+For details, see [ACE Tools](https://gitee.com/arkui-x/cli/blob/master/README-EN.md).

 ## Mapping